ColeLab/simplesims/README.md

 Before running the code, be sure to have R installed (e.g., RStudio), and that you have the following R packages installed: ggplot2, sapa, plyr, entropy, grid

+An alternate version of the simulation framework for MATLAB is also included:
+CorrelationVsCovarianceSim_matlab.m